MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * Application Load Balancer (ALB) - v2 - HTTP/HTTPS/WebSocket.
 Truely Layer 7 devices.
 * Network Load Balancer (NLB) - v2 - TCP/TLS/UDP.

+## Elastic Load Balancer Architecture - PART1

+When you deploy ELB you have to pick AZ, which the load balancer will use.
+Specifically, you are picking one subnet in two or more AZs.
+Based on the subnets that you pick inside AZ, when you provision a load balancer, the product places into these subnets, one or more load balancer nodes.
+What you see as a single load balancer object, is actually made up of multiple nodes and these nodes live within the subnets that you pick.

+Another important thing you have to choose **EXAM NOTE** is whether it is internet facing or internal.
+This choise controls the IP addressing for the load balancer nodes.
+If you pick internet-facing, then the nodes of that load balancer are given public addresses and private addresses.
+If you pick internal, then the nodes only have private IP addresses.
+Otherwise they are the same architecturally.

+Public ELB can connect to both private and public EC2 instances.